FixeQyt/ExamAssist/README.md

 If you want AI to be enabled automatically on install, you can toggle it on in the Options page after installing the extension.

+Note: Not all AI models require an API key - some models are public/anonymous and can be used without a key.
+When you select a model in the Options page, the UI will display the model's tier; models with the "seed" tier require an API key while others may not.

 ### Language Selection

 The extension supports full internationalization (i18n):